 Leading Sectors for U.S. Exports & Investments Overview

 Mexico offers an extraordinary range of sectors that represent opportunities for U.S. exporters.
-From 20 leading-prospect sectors, the U.S. Commercial Service Mexico has identified six clusters of these sectors that represent a high priority for U.S. Government support for export promotion and market access.
+From 23 top prospect sectors, the U.S. Commercial Service Mexico has identified six clusters of these sectors that represent a high priority for U.S. Government support for export promotion and market access.

 Aerospace and Defense

-- Mexico’s civilian aerospace market is huge, with nearly 50 percent U.S. share.
+• Mexico’s civilian aerospace market is huge, with U.S. firms commanding nearly 50 percent of the market.
 The country is the largest market for U.S. defense products, equipment, and services in Latin America, and Mexico has one of the most dynamic aerospace sectors in the world.

 Automotive

-- Mexico is the seventh-largest automobile producer in the world and the automotive sector is anticipating new auto supply chain opportunities and inward investment resulting from the United States–Mexico–Canada Agreement (USMCA).
+• Mexico is the seventh-largest automobile producer in the world.
+The automotive sector is anticipating new supply chain opportunities and inward investment resulting from the United States-Mexico-Canada Agreement (USMCA) and trends in nearshoring.

 Energy and Environmental Technologies

-- This priority cluster combines oil and gas, renewables, and electricity.
-For 2021, there remain a number of ongoing oil and gas and clean energy projects.
+• This priority cluster combines oil and gas, renewables, and electricity.
+For 2023, there are ongoing oil and gas and clean energy projects.
 However, there is also continued uncertainty about the direction of the industry and the role of the private sector.

 Industrial Materials